Retrieves the result of the transcription run using the provided run_id

 Our API offers flexible output options to suit your specific workflow needs.
 When retrieving your transcription, you can specify:

-Format Type (
+Format Type (format_type

-): Choose how your transcription is structuredtxt
+): Choose how your transcription is structured

 : Plain text format with speaker labels and timestamps (default)srt